-- school policies as determined by the governing body - · the actions or inactions of the governing body - the headteacher it will be investigated by the Chair of Governors
+- school policies as determined by the governing body - the actions or inactions of the governing body - the headteacher it will be investigated by the Chair of Governors

-The Joint Chair of Governors are Stephen Gates and Stephen Fuller.
-An appointment to meet with the Chair of Governors can be arranged by contacting the School,
+The Chair of Governors is Stephen Fuller.
+An appointment to meet with the Chair of Governors can be arranged by contacting the School.